YuriFra/Js-exercises/README.md

 The exercises follow one another in a logical _relatively_ way, but don't let one exercise stop you: go to the next, come back to it later.

 Each exercise must be done.
-NOTE: **Note: ** The exercises in series 7 are a little more complex, worth a try: they are good syntheses of the progress made.
+NOTE: The exercises in series 7 are a little more complex, worth a try: they are good syntheses of the progress made.

 ## Resources